jake-knerr/cogent/README.md

 HTML elements can only be altered by the component that owns them, which is the closest parent component.
 To change the internal structure, the component, not the view, must expose methods.

+#### The first component to use a slice of state should be the component responsible for initializing and changing this slice of state.

+For state slices that are shared between multiple components, management of the state should be lifted up to the closest common ancestor of the components that need to share the state.

 #### When application state changes, notifications and reactions to the change must flow downwards from parent to child components.

 Child components can read or update state used higher up in the component hierarchy, but the notification of the state change should flow downwards to each interested component in a top-down manner.

 All reactions to state changes should be done in the parent components before child components.
 This ensures that parent components react to changes before their children.

-#### For state that is shared between multiple components, management of the state should be lifted up to the closest common ancestor of the components that need to share the state.

-This facilitates updates being sent to all interested components in a top-down manner.

 #### Child components can "lift state up" and trigger notifications in parent components by calling callbacks passed to them or by using a global singleton "lift" service.